telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 ## Requests

 The Fiddler Everywhere client provides the option to save and share the composed requests.
-Previously, we discussed on the __Composer__ feature which enables you to manually build and send HTTP, HTTPs and FTP requests.
+Previously, we discussed on the [Composer](https://docs.telerik.com/fiddler-everywhere/user-guide/composer) feature which enables you to manually build and send HTTP, HTTPs and FTP requests.
 When you save a request using the Composer, the request is added to the collection of requests in the Requests list.

 The Request list looks like as shown in the image below:

 ![Requests list](../images/requests/requests-list-all.png)

 The Requests list contains one or more collection (folders) of saved requests.
 In the above image, two different requests have been saved to two different folders.
-To reload or start working on the saved requests, simply expand a collection and double-click on a selected request.
+To reload or start working on the saved requests, simply expand a collection and double click on a selected request.

->tip You can also rename or delete the collections using the context menu.
+>tip You can __Rename__ or __Delete__ the collections using the context menu.

-Requests Menu
+## Requests Menu

 The Fiddler Everywhere requests menu contains list of options which can be executed to share or create new collection.
 You can also create a new Request using the ![Create New Request](../images/requests/create-new-requests-sign.png) button.
 Refer to the image below: